+The reason why my claim is tailored specifically to membership in the state rather than, for instance, other territorially demarcated institutions or entities below the state (such as a city or region) or above it (such as the EU) is largely pragmatic.
+It has to do with the simple (through purely contingent) fact that the modern state – for the time being – continues to constitute the most important site of political self-determination.
+That is to say, as long as the overwhelming amount of laws that effect people’s lives are made at level of the modern nation-state, it is inclusion into this polity that should be of primary concern.
 I shall return to this issue in the final section.

 At this point, it is more important to highlight that the sense in which non-citizen residents should be naturalised goes both ways: while states have an obligation to offer citizenship, newcomers have an obligation to take it up (Ypi and De Schutter 2015).
 The reason is that I have defined citizenship not just as a bundle of privileges but as a ‘public office’ that allows those entrusted with it to engage in the democratic formation of a common will.
 Thus understood, it imposes on its holders a responsibility to think of themselves as engaged in a shared project.
 Acknowledging this responsibility cannot be optional but is something all present on the territory of a state on a long-term basis owe one another.

 Ypi and De Schutter (2015, 242-243) refer to this idea by way of what they call the ‘all-affecting principle’: if agents repeatedly and significantly affect one another (as I have argued they do if they live in one another’s vicinity), they are obliged to justify, discuss and negotiate those of their actions and practices that have an impact on others’ public life within the requisite democratic processes.
 Consequently, permanent residents owe it to a country’s citizens to take up citizenship and participate in the democratic processes through which they reciprocally justify their practices and actions with the aim of establishing ground-rules for coming to terms with their coexistence.
 Put differently, the asymmetry of political standing I diagnosed in the preceding section, between citizens and non-citizen residents who live as ‘strangers in their midst’, is problematic not only from the perspective of the former but also the latter and, indeed, the political community as a whole.